Open Society Foundation for South Africa (OSF-SA)

 - Ability to work under pressure and on multiple tasks simultaneously

 - Ability to work independently and as part of a team

 To apply, submit your updated CV together with a covering letter to firstname.lastname@example.org

 Please quote the source of this advertisement in your application - NGO Pulse Portal

 Only shortlisted candidates will receive a written response.

-If you do not receive a response within two weeks, you may assume that your application has not been successful.
+If you do not receive a response within two weeks, you may assume that your application has been unsuccessful.

 For more about the Open Society Foundation for South Africa, refer to www.osf.org.za

 For other vacancies in the NGO sector, refer to www.ngopulse.org/vacancies